mithunpaul08/SNLI-decomposable-attention/README.md

-Have installed pytorch on this environment using :
+Note: Have installed pytorch for python2.7 on this environment using :
 `conda install pytorch torchvision cudatoolkit=8.0 -c pytorch`